Kalakand With Condensed Milk

 For the chenna:

-• 6 cups whole milk
+• 3 cups whole milk

-• 3 tbsp lemon juice
+• tbsp lemon juice

 For the Kalakand With Condensed Milk:

-• 14 oz condensed milk (can)
+• 7 oz condensed milk (can)

-• ¼ cup pistachio slivers
+• 1 tbsp pistachio slivers

-• 4 pods cardamom seeds
+• 3 pod cardamom seeds

 Instructions

-How to make the chenna:
+Prepare the chenna:

 How to make the Kalakand With Condensed Milk:

-slices of kalakand with condensed milk
+kalakand with condensed milk

 Notes

-1. Use only whole milk or full fat ricotta cheese.
+1. Use only whole milk or full-fat ricotta cheese.

-3. Clean the knife before slicing each time or grease it with clarified butter before slicing.
+2. Clean the knife before slicing each time or grease it with clarified butter before slicing.

 Nutrition

-Keyword Kalakand with condensed milk
+Keyword kalakand, kalakand recipe, Kalakand with condensed milk

 3 Comments